 Emails sent to you as part of automated DCE App notifications will be sent from the following email address: email@example.com and may show as arriving from “UNJSPF Digital Certificate of Entitlement firstname.lastname@example.org”.
 Please do NOT respond to these automated emails as they emanate from a ‘no-reply’ mailbox.
 Please keep in mind that emails sent to you as part of DCE App usage may land in the spam/junk folder of your mailbox.

 How can I issue my annual Digital Certificate of Entitlement and when should I do it?

-Please read pages 14 and 15 of the Step-by-Step Guide under the resources section of this page.
+Please check the Step-by-Step Guide under the resources section of this page.

 The enrollment and DCE issuance period for this year end on 31 December.